A Numerical Rosenblatt Method for Forced Variable Independence: Results

-Testing samples in the observable/classifier plane appear in Fig.~(\ref{fig:RW_2D}).
+Testing samples in the observable/classifier plane are shown in Fig.~\ref{fig:RW_2D}.

-The objective is comparing the existing statistical independence induction method (DisCo) with the present IRGI and KDE techniques.
-Most relevant are DCC and AUC values for each classifier type (applied to validation samples), seeking DCC minimization and AUC maximization.
-Due to CNN classifier sensitivity to initial random network weights (both unconstrained and DisCo-constrained), training is performed 10 times total for each case: 10 times for unconstrained classifiers and 10 times for each DisCo $\alpha$ parameter value spanning $(0, 0.5, 1, \ldots, 10)$ ($\alpha$ is the DCC contribution prefactor in the loss function).

-Technically, $10k$ batch sizes are used for training (largest feasible for DCC "visibility" to the network); 30 epochs with early stopping.
-The network architecture accepts $36\times36$ matrices with three convolutional layers (stride 12, no pooling, no padding), followed by a single dense layer.
+The objective is to compare DisCo~\cite{DisCoFever,ABCDDisCo} with the proposed IRGI and KDE implementations in terms of DCC and AUC on the validation sample, seeking to minimize DCC while maximizing AUC.
+Due to sensitivity of CNN classifiers to the random initialization of network weights, training is repeated 10 times for each configuration: 10 runs for unconstrained classifiers and 10 runs for each DisCo strength $\alpha \in \{0, 0.5, 1.0, 1.5, \ldots, 10.0\}$ (21 values in steps of 0.5; $\alpha$ is the DCC prefactor in the composite loss function).
+Training uses batch size $10\,000$ (largest feasible for the DCC term to be visible to the network), 30 epochs with early stopping.
+The network architecture accepts $36\times36$ matrices through three convolutional layers (stride 12, no pooling, no padding) and one dense layer.